 - Overtime pay for eligible workers (2025-2028)

 For Insurance Agencies: While most insurance roles aren't traditionally tipped, some agencies have service roles that might qualify.
 The overtime exemption could benefit non-exempt employees who work extra hours during busy periods.
+The Senate caps and income limits make these benefits more targeted and manageable.

 Enhanced Employer Credits